 If you find you’ve made too much, American buttercream freezes wonderfully!
 After whipping, spread the frosting in an even layer in a freezer-safe container, or wrap it in plastic wrap and place it in a zipper bag.
 When you’re ready to use it, thaw the frosting overnight in the refrigerator.
 Bring it to room temperature and mix well before frosting your dessert.

 The trick is in the mixing order and HOW LONG you whip it!
+It you follow my directions to a T, you’ll have the perfect chocolate buttercream frosting recipe.
+All of your friends will be asking for it!

 - When the sugar has all been incorporated, turn speed up to medium-high and whip 4-5 minutes until the mixture is pale and fluffy.
 Turn off the mixer and scrape the bowl.

-- With the mixer on low, drizzle in the heavy cream.
+- With the mixer on low, drizzle in the heavy whipping cream.
 Once the cream is added and the mixture is mostly combined, turn off the mixer and scrape down the bowl well.

 - Finally, turn the mixer up to medium-high and whip the buttercream for 4-5 more minutes.
 You’ll end up with frosting that is impossibly silky, light, and fluffy.
 Don’t worry about the air bubbles – they can be smoothed out when you use it.